Level Up: Starting an Agency with the Licensed Only Agent (LOA) Model

 The vesting agreement is also an important piece to include in your agreement.

-An LOA assigns their commissions up, and they need to know their vesting arrangement.
-If they leave after a year, do they take anything with them, or are they just out?
+An LOA assigns their commissions up.
+If that agent leaves after a year, do they take anything with them, or are they just out?

-I'd say you need a lawyer to put together the initial contract.
+You need a lawyer to put together the initial LOA contract.
 Then, you'll have a template you can use for agents moving forward.
 It's always best to make sure you don't leave anything out, especially in today's world.

 A few items to make sure you include:

-• The commission split – whether it's a split or graduation of commissions
+• Commission split – whether it's a split or graduation of commissions

 • Non-compete based on a radius around your business